jeffpar/spy/README.md

 ### The Tools

-When I originally archived this project, I also saved a set of [tools](tools/) that can be used to [make](MAKEFILE) SPY from scratch -- which was fortunate, because I'm not sure how easy it would be find some of those tools today.
+When I originally archived this project, I also saved a set of tools that can be used to build SPY from scratch -- which was fortunate, because I'm not sure how easy it would be find some of those tools today.

-SPY is a bit unusual because it's a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and *C*.
+SPY is a bit unusual because it's a COM file with a mixture of 16-bit and 32-bit code, and the 32-bit code is a mixture of assembly and C.  And except for the initialization code, it it does not use any operating system or ROM functions.
+All screen, keyboard, and serial port hardware operations are handled internally.

 The C compiler, [CL3232](tools/), wasn't really designed for producing code in this environment.
 One of the challenges I ran into when trying to rebuild SPY was re-discovering that code and data